 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 102,269 horizontal wells in 11 US states, through January 2019.
-Cumulative oil and gas production from these wells reached 10.6 Gbo and 113 Tcf.
-Ohio and West Virginia are deselected in most dashboards, as they have a greater reporting lag.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 133,878 horizontal wells in 13 US states, through January 2020.
+Cumulative oil and gas production from these wells reached 14.0 billion bbl and 160 Tcf of natural gas.
+Ohio and West Virginia are disabled in several views, as their production data for January was not yet reported.

-Early next week we will have a new post on North Dakota, which will release March production data by the end of this week.
+Later this week we will have a new post on North Dakota, which just released March production data for almost all wells (available already in our subscription services).

 - Colorado Oil & Gas Conservation Commission